deroude/jpa-training/README.md

 To prevent it from getting queried, you can use `@JsonIgnore` or the `@JsonView` stack on it.

+### The stack overflow

+Having the bidirectional `Invoice`-`InvoiceItem` relationship, without any additional intervention, will lead to a stack overflow when serving a web request (i.e. performing Jackson serialization).

+Why is that? it's quite simple actually: an `Invoice` has a collection `InvoiceItem`; each `InvoiceItem` has its parent `Invoice`, etc.

+There are multiple solutions to that -- [doc here](https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion)

 ## Updates in Java